Don’t let the great posts you’ve written in the past get buried in all the new stuff you are publishing today!

 11. FAQ ’em

-Everyone loves a good FAQ pag right (here’s my Blogging FAQ for example)?
+Everyone loves a good FAQ page right?
 Write some common questions and quick answers on a page and refer back to your evergreen posts for in-depth answers.
 Consider putting a link to the FAQ in your navbar for easy access.